sisatput/LearnPython1/README.md

 If you're embarking on your Python programming journey, you've landed in the perfect spot.
 This README aims to give you a solid grasp of fundamental data types in Python, ensuring your learning adventure is both enjoyable and straightforward.

-In this guide, you'll find a curated list of topics that cover essential Python concepts, including data types, operators, variables, and conditional expressions.
+In this guide, you'll find a curated list of topics that cover essential Python concepts, including data types, operators, variables, conditional expressions, loops, breaks, continue, and list comprehension.
 Each topic is accompanied by a brief explanation to help you understand its purpose and relevance in Python programming.

 ## Data Types